-Investigating an undetectable total complement (CH)
+Investigating an undetectable total complement (CH50)

 Confirming hereditary angioedema (with low C1 inhibitor)